-Millersville University has a bus service that runs throughout the campus and to surrounding apartment complexes and shopping centers in the Lancaster area.
+Millersville University coordinates bus service for students, faculty and staff for traveling throughout the campus and surrounding apartment complexes, the Park City Mall and a bus route to downtown Lancaster.
 Schedules are available in the Student Memorial Center, at the Student Information Desk, located just inside the main entrance.
 The schedule plus additional information can be found at www.millersville.edu/shuttlebus.